-- 10 The sampling area is located in the northern part of NW Russia within the delta of the Severnaya Dvina River, which belongs to the White Sea basin of the Arctic Ocean (Fig. 1).
+The sampling area is located in the northern part of NW Russia within the delta of the Severnava Dvina River, which belongs to the White Sea basin of the Arctic Ocean (Fig. 1).
 The field work was performed during several hydrological seasons: winter baseflow in March 2009, summer baseflow in July 2010 and 2012 and the start of ice formation/beginning of winter baseflow in November-December 2011 while the water was still free of ice.
-Detailed geological, climatic and geographic descriptions of the region are presented elsewhere (Shevchenko et al., 2004, 2010; Pokrovsky et al., 2010; - Koukina et al., 2001).
+Detailed geological, climatic and geographic descriptions of the region are presented elsewhere (Shevchenko et al., 2004, 2010; Pokrovsky et al., 2010; Koukina et al., 2001).
 Sampling was performed from the surface (0.5 m) horizon using a horizontal water sampler made of polycarbonate/PVC (Aquatic Research Co) hung with nylon cord from the PVC motor boat (July) or from the ice (March).
-During the ice formation period in December 2011, a coastal pilot ship was used during water sample - formation period in December 2011, a coastal pilot ship was used during water samp collection.
+During the ice formation period in December 2011, a coastal pilot ship was used during water sample collection.